Syllabus

 Upon completion of this course, a student will be able to:

-• Design and implement distributed systems for machine learning workloads, understanding memory hierarchies, network topologies, and scaling limits.
+• Design and implement distributed systems for machine learning workloads, understanding asynchronous coordination and scaling limits.

-• Apply containerization and orchestration technologies to manage ML training and inference at scale.
+• Apply containerization and orchestration technologies to manage ML training and inference.

-• Optimize cloud resource utilization through spot instances, placement strategies, and data locality principles.
+• Optimize cloud resource utilization through cloud instances and address data locality.

-• Implement fault-tolerant ML systems using checkpointing, service discovery, and recovery mechanisms.
+• Implement fault-tolerant ML systems using service discovery and recovery mechanisms.

 • Build production ML services with proper monitoring, versioning, and rollback capabilities.